 - Voluntary work: The best way to get to know locals.
 Also a good way to broaden one´s horizon and it leaves you with a good feeling.

 - Discovering new sports: Almost a must do, especially if youre heading towards Australia/Asia, is diving.
 Once people realize how colorful the underwater world is they get addicted almost instantly.
-For those that don’t trust into a tank on one´s back, snorkling is an option.
+For those that don’t trust into a bottle filled with air on one´s back, snorkling is an option.
 Others are maybe more interested in a cooking class.
 Yea cooking is sport!

 - Websites like Couchsurfing, HelpX, WWOOFING etc.: Should be well known but i’ll give a short explanation anyway.
 Couchsurfing: Sleeping on a strangers couch in exchange for conversation.
 Great way to meet locals.
 HelpX: You help your hosts for a set amount of time in exchange for accommodation and/or food.
 Great way to meet locals, staying for a longer time in an expensive country and getting an insight into different jobs.
 WWOOFING: Live and learn on organic farms, with like minded people.